zoffixznet/IOwesomeness/Action-Plan/non-backcompat/close-the-default.md

 **Proposed behaviour:**

 - Remove `:close` parameter
-- Add `:keep-open` `Bool` parameter that defaults to `False`.
-Close the handle when the iterator is exhausted, unless `:keep-open` parameter is set to `True`
+- Add `:leave-open` `Bool` parameter that defaults to `False`.
+Close the handle when the iterator is exhausted, unless `:leave-open` parameter is set to `True`

 A March 22, 2017 ecosystem grep showed 1125 potential calls to the methods, yet